miguel123-gis/calculate-lines-overlap/README.md

 The tool is NOT made from scratch and can be made using the Graphical Modeler.
 However, this script was tweaked a bit to organize the forms and add more functionality soon.

 ### 1. Situation
 This started from a task at work that required measuring the overlap between two transport routes.
 I didn't find any tool that did this and the only way to do it was to manually measure.
-I made a short PyQGIS script and then converted into a processing script later on.
+I made a short PyQGIS script and then converted into a processing plugin later on.
 ![image](https://user-images.githubusercontent.com/63440740/119226802-8e50ef00-bb3d-11eb-9f4b-eb243b384e8a.png)

-### 2. Screenshot of the processing script
+### 2. Screenshot of the processing plugin
 ![image](https://user-images.githubusercontent.com/63440740/119226872-d3752100-bb3d-11eb-8712-7f7441af9a35.png)

 ### 3. Result layer